 Mistakes to avoid with a Qantas credit card

 - Overspending.
 It can be tempting to spend as much as possible to earn more Qantas Points, but this could make it harder to pay off the balance and lead to credit card debt.

 - Making new purchases when you have transferred a balance to a Qantas credit card.
 If you transfer a balance to a Qantas credit card with a low or 0% promotional balance transfer rate, you will be charged interest on new purchases from the day they are made.
 While these purchases will earn you points, the additional interest costs will add to your balance and increase your overall credit card debt, taking value away from the rewards.
 Compare 0% balance transfer and 0% purchase credit cards to avoid this pitfall.

 How to apply for a Qantas Frequent Flyer credit card

 - Compare.
 Use the reviews and comparison tables on finder to weigh up the features of several Qantas Frequent Flyer credit cards and find one that suits your needs.

 - Apply online.
-Select the ‘Go to site’ button and you will be taken to a secure application page.
+Once you've chosen your card, select the ‘Go to site’ button and you will be taken to a secure online application page.

 - Read through the terms and conditions.
 Check the fine print to make sure you understand all of the details and any conditions required for introductory offers.

 - Fill out the application form.
 Remember that you will need to provide personal details including your full name, date of birth, street address, drivers licence number and/or passport number.
 Credit card issuers also request supporting documentation, such as copies of your passport and driver's licence to help identify you, so keep them handy and provide them as instructed.
 If you haven't already signed up to the Qantas Frequent Flyer program, you'll need to do this to start earning Qantas Points.

 - Submit the application.
 You should get a response from the issuer within a few minutes, either on the webpage or via email.
 Once you receive conditional approval, follow the instructions from the credit card company to complete the application process and get your credit card.